santiburg/santiburg/README.md

 <br>
 <br/>

-- 🌱 I’m currently learning Fullstack Web Development, focusing on **NextJS**
+- 🌱 I’m currently learning Fullstack Web Development, and Cloud Computing focused on **AWS Services**.

-- 📖 I'm currently engaged in self-directed study
+- 📖 I'm currently engaged in self-directed study, and multiple courses.

 - 👨‍💻 Some of my projects are available at [https://github.com/Chipili12?tab=repositories](https://github.com/Chipili12?tab=repositories)

-- 💬 Ask me about **JS, React, NextJS, CSS, HTML, Python, & Flask**

 - 📫 You can reach me at **santibur@live.com**
 <br>